Fact-checked by the SnapMessages editorial team

 What is the difference between asynchronous messaging and regular email?

 Asynchronous messaging platforms like Slack, Notion, or Loom offer threading, search, structured channels, video, and AI-assisted summaries that email cannot match.
-Email is linear and context-light; modern async tools are designed for teams that need shared documentation and quick context retrieval.
+Email is linear and context-light; modern async tools are built for teams that need shared documentation and quick context retrieval.
 For a deeper breakdown, see our article on what asynchronous messaging is and why teams are switching.

 Are async productivity apps secure enough for sensitive team communications?